- Home

 Basic Policy and Procedures for Nomination of Candidates for Director

-When nominating candidates for director who are Audit and Supervisory Board members, the Company selects candidates from inside and outside the Company who possess experience and knowledge in areas including corporate management, financial accounting, and law.
-In the case of outside directors who are Audit and Supervisory Board members, in addition to the above, individuals who are highly independent are invited to serve.
+When nominating candidates for director who are Audit and Supervisory Committee members, the Company selects candidates from inside and outside the Company based on the criteria of selecting one or more persons who possesses experience and knowledge in areas including corporate management, financial accounting, and law.
+In particular, the Company looks for candidates who have sufficient knowledge in finance and accounting.

-Also, outside directors are determined in consideration of the balance of the knowledge, experience, and specialist areas, etc. of the board of directors as a whole.
+Also, outside directors are determined in consideration of the balance of the knowledge, experience, specialist areas, etc., of the Board of Directors as a whole.
+This includes those with management experience at other companies, etc.

 Reason for Selection as Director